dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2024/12/02
+Function with one-line expression is great.
+Class/interface with a single method is fine.
+A file with a single class is good.
+A file with a single function is a bit wrong.
+A package with a single file also feels wrong.
+I wonder why it's not uniform and what would make it so 🤔

 #### 2024/12/01
 Lots of good ideas here: [Why Can't We Make Simple Software?](https://www.youtube.com/watch?v=czzAVuVz7u4) by [Peter van Hardenberg](https://twitter.com/pvh) (I wish it mentioned <https://en.wikipedia.org/wiki/Cynefin_framework> in the beginning though.)